Podcast Episode 102 Transcript – Howard Sherman

 Howard: It was very early in the days of my podcast as I recall.

 Ken: Yes, it was.
 It was.
-We talked about off-Broadway.
+We talked about Off Broadway.
 So Howard is currently the director of the Arts Integrity Initiative at The New School, also the Senior Strategy Director, and Interim Director of the Alliance for Inclusion in the Arts.
 He was the Executive Director of the American Theater Wing for almost a decade.
-He is a fantastic blogger and a fantastic Twitter even when he disagrees with me, and well by default he became the chief archivist of the infamous ‘Ham-for-Ham’ before Hamilton’s performance last year.
-Check out his YouTube page, quite extraordinary the number of views that’s the gut.
+He is a fantastic blogger and a fantastic Tweeter even when he disagrees with me, and well by default, he became the chief archivist of the infamous ‘Ham-for-Ham’ before Hamilton’s performance last year.
+Check out his YouTube page, quite extraordinary the number of views that stuff got.

 So Howard what I love about your career is the diversity in the types of work you have done.
 So I want to start by just asking you what drives you to be so passionate about the theater?
 What is it that makes you want to go, “I got to be involved in this community.
 I want to write about it.
 I want to work for the Wing.
 I want to work for included for the Arts”?
 What is it?

 Howard: It is all I ever wanted to do.
 I never conceived of something else that attracted me more.
 When I was getting ready to go to college, that certainly swallowed all of those things I wanted since childhood to make a living you know so much and I was– I went to a good school, and certainly for the first year I was trying to find something else that might interest me and there wasn’t anything.
 This is all what I wanted to be a part of.